 Accessing NHS funded care is becoming increasingly difficult as the NHS struggles to meet the demand for healthcare services.
-With the advent of the Coronavirus pandemic, it seems highly likely that securing non-means tested NHS funded care is set to become even more of a challenge.
-In response to COVID-19, Parliament has passed the Coronavirus Act 2020 altering the statutory duties placed on NHS bodies to complete NHS needs assessments, and to have regard to the National Framework for NHS Continuing Healthcare during the emergency period.
+With the advent of the Coronavirus pandemic, it seems highly likely that securing non-means tested NHS funded care is set to become even more of a challenge as public bodies work through the backlog of NHS funded care assessments and appeals.

 What is fully funded NHS care?